 is one of the European frontrunners in the field of sustainable production: sustainable actions are a formal requirement within its financial support for creation.
 Clever choices in the field of transport, energy, catering, waste and material and pre and postproduction also result in financial benefits.
 More info

 Its sustainability approach has been widened over the last few years.
-Initially its focus was on the environmental impact of film and media productions by individual coaching of film makers.
+Initially, its focus was on the environmental impact of film and media productions through individual coaching of filmmakers.
 VAF recently started using the Sustainable Development Goals (SDG’s) of the United Nations as a moral compass.
 Its aim is to translate these SDG’s into specific and inspiring actions for the broad media sector, guiding and inspiring throughout the entire media chain: from school, script, production to screening in cinemas and festivals.
 Not all sustainable choices have a measurable impact (in CO2), but thanks to the SDG’s they become tangible.

 Sustainability is a transversal theme that needs a new approach: adapted to the needs of the target group, with partners and stakeholders from other policy domains (like energy, circular economy, mobility, behaviour psychology ...).
-VAF strengthens its sustainable knowledge, tools and expertise and strives towards a more uniform approach on the EU level.
+VAF strengthens its sustainable knowledge, tools and expertise and strives toward a more uniform approach at the EU level.

 is the main public funding institution for the Slovak audiovisual culture and industry - and works directly with audiovisual companies, being very proactive in its stakeholder engagement at a national level.
 It has forged a close relationship with the Slovak Institute of Circular Economy (INCIEN), the Slovak Ministry of the Environment and the Institute for Environmental Policy.
 More info